-That someone in an organization wants to embrace hybrid work is great news.
 It’s doesn’t mean that everyone will be equally excited.
-Before starting a big transformation project, ensure you perform a ‘temperature check.’
-With all your key stakeholders.
+Before starting a big transformation project, ensure you perform a ‘temperature check.’ with all your key stakeholders.
 What is their appetite for hybrid work?
 Are they looking to make changes in flexibility around space only?
 Or time as well?
 What would hybrid mean to them?
 And what would, and wouldn’t, motivate them.

 To make informed decisions of how and to what degree you will adopt hybrid work, survey your team.
 Getting first-line insights into what they actually want, is critical.

 - Do you need (dedicated) working space in our HQ and how often?